stephanfr/Packer/Ubuntu/README.md

 raspberry pi images with customizations using a builder that executes the image using qemu in the x86 VM

+The Raspberry Pi building specification uses the packer-arm-builder from https://github.com/mkaczanowski/packer-builder-arm  This is a fantastic tool for customizing rspberry pi images prior to flshing to a microSD card for booting the Pi.

 Below are values currently empty in the variable files which will need to be assigned for the spec and scripts to work properly.